 They’re a necessary part of life and an integral component of every bathroom.
-Call ‘em what you will, the commode, the loo, or the “can”; toilets are an important decision for your bathroom remodel or new home construction and should be researched properly.
+Call ‘em what you will, the commode, the loo, or the “can”; toilets are an important decision for your new custom home or bathroom remodel and should be researched properly.
 How you test them is completely up to you!

 Or just leave it up to the folks at Consumer Reports, whose team of engineers put them through a series of tests including dumping marble-sized plastic beads, weighted sponges and filled water bags in to measure how well each flush handles the simulated waste.
 Their recent tests revealed key differences in flushing ability, even across different models of the same brand.
 To simulate a bathroom’s worst nightmare, they deployed a measured mix of baby wipes, sponges, plastic balls, and water-filled latex sleeves to see whether a toilet would clog.
 These tests also gauge how well the flush cleans the toilet bowl and moves waste down the drain line.
 Top performers leave the bowl pristine and carry waste far down your drainpipe, reducing the likelihood of clogs.

 While there are many features to consider when buying a toilet, including height, bowl shape, color, style, and flushing technology, most toilets fall into two basic types: gravity-feed and pressure-assisted.
 Gravity-feed toilets are consistently the market leader, but pressure-assisted models have much to offer as well.

 Gravity-Feed: As their name implies, these toilets have a flush valve that relies on gravity.
 Water drops from the tank into the bowl to move waste down the drain.
 They can work with as little as 10 pounds per square inch of household water pressure.
 Models with a beefy 3-, 3½-, or even 4-inch-wide flush valve typically deliver more thrust than those with a 2- to 2½-inch valve.
 Have your contractor check manufacturer’s specifications for the flush valve.